Configuration

 Format

-The configuration file uses the TOML format, all of the options are key-value pairs separated into sections.
+The configuration file uses the TOML format.
+Options are key-value pairs grouped into sections.

 Lines starting with # are comments, they do not have an effect on the configuration of the program, their purpose is purely a descriptive one.